-Sharon Youmans, PharmD, MPH, and UCSF School of Pharmacy vice dean, is the newly elected Council of Deans Secretary, American Association of Colleges of Pharmacy (AACP).
+Sharon L. Youmans, PharmD, MPH, and UCSF School of Pharmacy vice dean, is the newly elected Council of Deans Secretary, American Association of Colleges of Pharmacy (AACP).

 The council includes a select number of the nation’s leaders in academic pharmacy.
 Council activities focus on educational policies, professional program administration within academic institutions, and the ties between academic pharmacy and the community.